 The reactor was returned to the upright position, the stirrer attached and the lid secured.
 The operator started the THC remediation process using the touch screen.
 Starting material type was selected, extract weight entered, and extract cannabinoid composition entered.

 Below is a table of the cannabinoid profile over time during remediation.

 |0||0.3 %||1.2 %||22.7 %||13.8 %|

 |20||0.0 %||0.0 %||0.0 %||26.5 %|

 |22||0.0 %||0.0 %||0.0 %||26.3 %|

 THC is below 0.2% by 18 hours and is non-detect by 20 hours.
 Automatic operation stopped at hour 22.

 Larger batches tend to have less CBD loss.
-Minor cannabinoids were not monitored during this study but typically half of the minor cannabinoids are lost during remediation.
+We did not monitor Minor cannabinoids during this study, but typically half of the minor cannabinoids are lost during remediation.

-THC remediation can be performed on extract that is winterized or unwinterized.
-It can also be performed on extract that is decarbed or non-decarbed.
+THC remediation can be performed on an extract that is winterized or un-winterized.
+It can also be performed on an extract that is decarbed or non-decarbed.
 CBD or CBG extracts can be remediated.
 Distillate and mother liquor can also be remediated.